godaddy/gasket/docs/upgrade-to-7.md

 is required to be passed to the `withMessagesProvider` HOC.
 This manager is responsible for loading and managing the translations for the app.

+Locale files that are registered as statics are loaded at app startup and are available for SSR.
+Other locale files can be loaded on-demand in the browser.
-Translations are loaded at startup, and works well for rendering static pages without resorting to `getInitialProps` or other Next.js props methods.
+No longer is `getInitialProps` or other Next.js props methods required.

 As such, some of the component options have changed, and we adjusted some naming for clarification.